PREP-NexT/locust-climate-DMD/README.md

 # locust-climate-DMD

-This is the official repository for the paper "Rising risks of synchronized locust outbreaks linked to a changing climate".
+This is the official repository for the paper "Rising risks of synchronized locust outbreaks linked to a changing climate" (not published yet).
 This study develops a data-driven workflow to unravel the relationship between locust and climate dynamics across multiple spatial and temporal scales.
 The dominant spatio-temporal dynamic patterns are extracted by multi-resolution dynamic mode decomposition (mrDMD) and the derived magnitude and phase are analysed by comparison between different countries, climatic zones, control measures, and climate variability patterns.

 ### Structure:
 -----------